-These changes mean the threat landscape is continually evolving, making it hard for preventive measures to keep up.
+This means that the threat landscape is continually evolving, making it hard for preventive measures to keep up.
 For CISOs, the pressure is on to make sure responses are immediate and are focused on protecting the best interests of their company's customers.